 Since then, I’ve made my own Amish Turkey Stuffing, as I now call it, numerous times.
 It’s such a great way to use up leftover turkey and I love that it freezes well too!

-SIDE NOTE: Remember how I said that Amish Turkey Stuffing is served as the main dish at every Amish wedding meal?
+SIDE NOTE: Remember how I said that Amish Turkey and Stuffing Casserole is served as the main dish at every Amish wedding meal?
 I figured some of you may be curious like I was and wonder what else they serve with it.
 A friend of mine who grew up Amish told me that the other foods are mashed potatoes, gravy, coleslaw, cooked celery and then whatever dessert the bride chooses.
 I guess that is one way to simplify wedding prep! 🙂

-Amish Turkey Stuffing
+Amish Turkey and Stuffing Casserole Recipe

 Ingredients